-Are you thinking that it's time for you to opt out of LinkedIn?
-Maybe you're not getting enough value out of it, or maybe you want to try one of the alternative services that we listed in our LinkedIn Alternatives article.
+Are you thinking that it's time for you to opt out of LinkedIn.com?
+Maybe you're not getting enough value out of it, or maybe you want to try one of the alternative services that we listed in our article on the best websites like LinkedIn.
 Reasons aside, this tutorial will show you how to delete your LinkedIn account if you no longer need it.

 Log into www.linkedin.com.